World Expo 2025 Guide: See the Future in Osaka

 • Book events, pavilions, etc. that you plan to attend

-Anyone interested in attending should stay up to date with the latest updates.
+Anyone interested in attending should stay up to date with the latest updates on the Expo website.

-Many countries have registered to participate in the Expo 2025 in Osaka.
-Around 150 nations are expected, as well as the following international organizations:
+Many countries are participating in the Expo 2025 in Osaka.
+This includes around 150 nations, as well as the following international organizations:

 • African Union